1. His childhood

 Edward and Katherine had six known children who were presumably all born at Trowbridge.

 Margaret was born in ca 1662.
 On 27 November 1680 at the age of approximately 18 years, she married David James (ca 1660 – 27 June 1739).
 His family owned land in the Llandegley and Glascwm parishes in Radnorshire, Wales – the property lied on the border between these parishes.
 At the time of their marriage, however, the religious persecution of nonconformists in the late 17th century was at its height.
 In the fall of 1682 the couple and their firstborn infant child made a hasty departure from Radnorshire and hid out in Bristol for a few months until they were able to leave for the new world.
-They arrived in Pennsylvania on 28 October 1682, aboard the sailing ship Bristol Factor, captained by Roger Drew and chartered by William Penn, founder of the English North America colony named the Province of Pennsylvania.
+They arrived in Pennsylvania, North America on 28 October 1682, aboard the sailing ship Bristol Factor, captained by Roger Drew and chartered by William Penn, founder of the English North America colony called the Province of Pennsylvania, where they set foot at Penns Landing.
 The James couple was part of the first Quaker (Society of Friends) -pioneers in Pennsylvania.
 This nonconformist evangelical movement was founded by George Fox in Wales in the 1650s.
 Once in North America David and Margaret James became part of the Keithian Quaker Schism, but a few years later converted to Baptists.6,12

 Anne was born on 27 Augustus 1663 and never married.9,10 Nothing more is known about her life.

-No information about Edmund, another son that was born to Edward and Katherine could be found.15 He was presumably born between John, his elder brother, and Edward, his younger brother.
+No information about Edmund, another son that was born to Edward and Katherine, could be found.16 He was presumably born between John, his elder brother, and Edward, his younger brother.
 It is likely that he died young.

 3.6 Edward jr.